constantinosskitsas/Pilos-Subgraph-Matching/README.md

 ## **Introduction**
 Subgraph matching seeks all the occurrences of a query graph inside another graph.
 As it reduces to subgraph isomorphism, it is NP-hard.
-Current methods reduce the computation by filtering the set of candidates on which they run subgraph isomorphism.
-Nevertheless, when the query is large, the number of candidates grows rapidly, rendering current methods largely ineffective in pruning and fail to answer even within one hour.
+Current methods reduce the com- putation by filtering the candidates on which they run subgraph isomorphism.
+Nevertheless, when the query is large, the number of candidates grows rapidly, rendering current methods largely ineffective in pruning and incapable to answer even within one hour.
 A primary reason for this ineffectiveness is their inability to effectively consider the query graph structure in the computation.
 In this paper, we propose PILOS, a novel matching algorithm